hmc-cs111-fall2015/practice-scala/README.md

 ## Peer-review other people's work
 You'll comment on at least two other people's work.
-Look at the [peer review table](https://github.com/hmc-cs111-fall2015/practice-scala/wiki/Peer-review) to see whom you should reivew.
+Look at the [peer review table](https://github.com/hmc-cs111-fall2015/practice-scala/wiki/Peer-review) to see whom you should review.
 You should look through their solutions to each of the exercises, as well as their `scala-thoughts.md` file.
 You don't need to comment on everything, but find some interesting parts of their work to evaluate.
 Some questions you might consider / answer when